 Blizzard has been around since the 1940s but has only recently started to become one of our go-to companies when picking great skis to review.
 They're known for producing hard-charging skis that love to go fast and have recently been creating skis that are more multidimensional.
 The Blizzard Rustler 10 is an excellent example of the progress Blizzard has made in making a tremendous all-mountain ski that is suitable for most skill levels.

 The Rustler 10 is a fantastic ski that every (yes EVERY) one of our testers raved about.
 It is true that the skis are more fun in soft snow, but we're confident you'll have just as much, if not more, fun when conditions firm up.
-The final scores from our tested categories put this ski in a very close 2nd place, behind only the Black Crows Daemon out of ten skis, and earned our Best Buy award.
+The final scores from our tested categories place this ski very close to our top performers and even earn it a Top Pick award.

 Stability at Speed

-This is the Rustler 10s worst category, but it still scored a very respectable 8 out of 10.
+Stability at speed is the Rustler 10s worst category, but it still put up a very respectable score.
 That should tell you something about the all-around abilities of these skis.
-The main critiques our testers had of the Rustlers was that they felt they could open it up with as much confidence as, say, on the Volkl Mantra, or the Black Crows Daemon, and that confidence decreased as the snow became more firm.
+The main critique our testers had of the Rustlers was that they couldn't open it up with as much confidence as, say, on the Volkl M5 Mantra, the Black Crows Daemon, or even the Rossignol Experience 88 TI, and that confidence decreased as the snow began to firm up.

 All that aside, the Rustler can still perform at speed, and blew away similar competition like the Rossignol Soul 7 HD in this category.
 The ski excels more at short and quick turns, but some of the elements of its construction helped it earn the relatively high score.
-First, it has a partial titanal layer, similar to the Black Crows Daemon, which keeps chatter down, and the poplar/beech core dampens much of the vibrations that could be felt underfoot.
-Having a little more length than most of the other skis we tested also helped to increase the stability as we pushed it to its limit.
+First, it has a partial titanal layer, similar to the Black Crows Daemon, which keeps chatter down, and the poplar/beech core dampens much of the vibration from snow variations.
+Having a little more length than most of the other skis we tested also helped increase the stability as we pushed it to its limit.
 Don't be deterred by this single category, even if you ski mostly firm snow, as the Rustler consistently continued to impress us.